Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: ADHM Sheaves

-The goal of this section is to prove theorem (\ref{DMstack}).
-We will take $X$ to be a smooth complex projective variety equipped with a very ample line bundle $\CO_X(1)$.
+Let $X$ to be a smooth complex projective variety equipped with a very ample line bundle $\CO_X(1)$.
 Let $M_1,M_2$, $E_\infty$ be fixed twisting, respectively framing data on $X$.
-We begin with the construction of the groupoid of stable ADHM sheaves.
+Let $\CX$ denote the data $(X,M_1,M_2,E_\infty)$.
+Flat families of ADHM sheaves are defined in the usual way.